eclemmon/from_elemental/README.md

 ## INSTRUCTIONS FOR RUNNING THE SOFTWARE

 NB: These instructions are for OSX only.
 The software does run well for windows, however.
-Some familiarity with PowerShell or another CLI is necessary, however.
+Some familiarity with PowerShell or another CLI is necessary.

 If you haven't installed Python,
 <a href=https://www.python.org/downloads/>install it by downloading it here.</a>